Differences between adjustable and fixed loans

-With a fixed-rate loan, your payment never changes for the entire duration of your loan.
-The amount of the payment that goes to your principal (the amount you borrowed) goes up, but your interest payment will go down in the same amount.
-The property tax and homeowners insurance will go up over time, but in general, payments on these types of loans don't increase much.
+With a fixed-rate loan, your payment remains the same for the entire duration of your mortgage.
+The portion of the payment that goes to your principal (the loan amount) goes up, however, your interest payment will decrease accordingly.
+The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but generally, payment amounts on these types of loans vary little.

-Your first few years of payments on a fixed-rate loan are applied mostly to pay interest.
-The amount applied to principal goes up gradually each month.
+Your first few years of payments on a fixed-rate loan go primarily toward interest.
+The amount applied to your principal amount increases up slowly each month.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans because interest rates are low and they wish to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a good rate.
-Call Alternative Mortgage Group at 561-395-4264 to learn more.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People choose fixed-rate loans because interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Alternative Mortgage Group at 561-395-4264 for details.

-ARMs most often have their lowest, most attractive rates at the beginning of the loan.
-They provide the lower rate for an initial period that varies greatly.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-These loans are usually best for people who expect to move in three or five years.
-These types of adjustable rate loans benefit borrowers who will sell their house or refinance before the loan adjusts.
+ARMs most often feature their lowest, most attractive rates toward the beginning of the loan.
+They provide the lower interest rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the initial rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then they adjust.
+These loans are usually best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate programs are best for people who will sell their house or refinance before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a very low introductory interest rate and plan on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
-ARMs are risky if property values decrease and borrowers are unable to sell their home or refinance their loan.
+You might choose an ARM to take advantage of a very low initial rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs can be risky when property values decrease and borrowers are unable to sell or refinance their loan.

 Have questions about mortgage loans?
 Call us at 561-395-4264.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.